SaintMichae64/BruteForceOTP.py/README.md

 # BruteForceOTP.py
 Brute Force 6 digit OTP;

+This code does not work, is a work in progress.

 Used for Brute Forcing a 6 digit OTP;

 If you use this code, you acknowledge and affirm to the following: